- Data Quality

 So as an example, you could do a domain search on Travelers.com and click on the External links tab.
 You’ll see 43K+ results (this includes multiple pages on a domain).
 If you click to show just 1 link per domain you get down to about 10k.
 Now, you can export from the interface and if you had the Professional account you could get up to 5,000 results in the sheet.

 If you went into raw export, you could export all 10k+ referring domains against your monthly raw export quota (in case you wanted to do some custom sorting or manipulation with that extra data in excel or what have you)

 There is no free trial available but you can sign up for a free account here.
 This account is free on an ongoing basis but is limited in scope as noted above.

 For their paid accounts they offer a 7-day money back guarantee.

-Currently there is a coupon from SeoBook that gives you 50% off the first month or 20% off an annual subscription.
-Click here to activate this coupon.
+Currently there is a promotional code from SeoBook that gives you 50% off the first month.